bottledcode/atlas-db/docs/reference/commands.md

 <COMMAND> <ARGUMENTS>\r\n
 ```

 Commands consist of a keyword (`COMMAND`) followed by space-separated arguments.
 Responses adhere to the same structure, ensuring consistency and simplicity.
+Each frame is independently parseable, minimizing the need for context-specific rules.

 ### 4.2 Command Frames